muratk3n/thirdwave/en/README.md

 ---

+Fossil energy companies can win in a renewable fuel economy (there wont be a 'battery economy' as the amount of lithium reserves are limited).
+But many companies have the know-how to transport, process chemical fuels, they only have to adapt to a somehwat different type of fuel.
+This is a win-win for all.

+---

 Guess what, Japan is [ready](https://youtu.be/5ejL65tKsGM?t=107) for that shit.

 "Saudi Aramco, the world's biggest oil producer, last month shipped the